philipmjohnson/flutter_agc_mockup_5/README.md

 This repository contains a mockup of the Agile Garden Club application.

 The main changes in this version include:
-* Firebase Firestore as the backend storage.
+* Firebase Firestore for backend storage.
-* Firebase authentication for user registration and signin.
+* Firebase Authentication for user registration and signin.
 * The assets/initialData directory contains sample data.
 It's checked against data model classes on startup to ensure data model and sample data are in sync, structurally speaking.
-* Freezed to create data model classes with serialization and deserialization.
+* Freezed for data model classes with serialization and deserialization.
-* FlexColorScheme for theme
+* FlexColorScheme for theme.
 * Flutter Native Splash for a custom splash screen
-* Riverpod 2 annotations to declare providers.
+* Riverpod 2 annotations for provider declaration.
-* AsyncValue for asynchronous processing.
+* Riverpod's AsyncValue to support asynchronous processing.
 * GlobalSnackBar for notification.
+* A custom widget called "AllData" to support retrieval of multiple collections

-To make this system easier to understand, it follows the recommendations in the following Code With Andrea articles:
+To make this system easier to understand, you might want to read the following Code With Andrea articles.
+This system follows those recommendations:
 * <https://codewithandrea.com/articles/flutter-riverpod-generator/>
 * <https://codewithandrea.com/articles/data-mutations-riverpod/>